spiral/docs/start/installation.md

 [here] (https://getcomposer.org/download/).

 ## Requiments
-Spiral Framework has following server requirements:
+Spiral Framework has the following server requirements:
 * PHP 5.5+
 * OpenSSL Extension
 * MbString Extension
 * Tokenizer Extension

 ## Installation
-One of easiest way to install fresh spiral application is using composer command:
+One of fastest ways to install a fresh spiral application is to use the composer command:
 `php composer.phar create-project spiral/application`

-Right after installation framework will execute console command `configure` to ensure that all needed directories has correction permissions and available for application (you can register you own commands in configure sequence, see **Console and CLI Mode**).
+Right after installation, the Spiral framework will execute the console command `configure` to ensure that all neccesary directories have the correct permissions and are available for application (you can register you own commands in configure sequence, see **Console and CLI Mode**).

 ## Environment
-By default spiral application will define it's enviroment name using data located in "application/runtime/enviroment.php" file (default application logic will use enviroment value to alter component configuration files to define different behaviours).
+By default, the Spiral application will define it's enviroment name using data located in "application/runtime/enviroment.php" file (default application logic will use enviroment value to alter component configuration files to define different behaviours).

-When this file not set or application just installed spiral will force "development" enviroment.
+When this file isn't set or the application is just installed, spiral will force "development" enviroment.
 To change enviroment simply execute `spiral environment {VALUE}` command.